(See also Overview of Esophageal and Swallowing Disorders.)

 The typical patient with eosinophilic esophagitis has dysphagia for solids and a history of atopy.
-The diagnosis of eosinophilic esophagitis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
+The diagnosis of eosinophilic esophagitis is also considered when reflux symptoms fail to respond to acid-suppression therapy.
 It should also be considered in adults who present with esophageal food impaction or in adults who have noncardiac chest pain.

-Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (> 15 eosinophils/high-powered field).
+Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (≥ 15 eosinophils/high-powered field).
 Although visible abnormalities (eg, linear furrows, strictures, stacked circular rings, loss of vascular markings, white exudates) may be apparent on endoscopy, the appearance can be normal, so biopsies are essential.
-Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should probably have endoscopy only after failure of a 2-month trial of a proton pump inhibitor.
+Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should have biopsies; samples from the proximal and middle esophagus should be processed separately from samples from the distal esophagus.

-A barium swallow may show stacked circular rings (feline esophagus), a narrow-caliber esophagus, or strictures.
+A barium swallow may show stacked circular rings, longitudinal furrows, a narrow-caliber esophagus, or strictures.

-In adults, topical corticosteroids are often given to treat eosinophilic esophagitis.
+If PPI therapy fails, topical corticosteroids are often given to treat eosinophilic esophagitis.
 Patients may use a multi-dose inhaler of fluticasone (880 mcg twice a day); they puff the drug into their mouth without inhaling and then swallow it.
 Alternatively, budesonide 1 mg oral viscus slurry can be taken 30 minutes after breakfast and 30 minutes after dinner.
 Budesonide can also be mixed with a thickener (most often a sugar substitute) into a slurry and swallowed.
-They are given for 8 weeks to determine efficacy.
-If the patient achieves remission with this therapy, it is often continued indefinitely.
+Fluticasone or budesonide is given for 8 weeks to determine efficacy.
+If the patient achieves remission with either of these therapies, they are often continued indefinitely.
 Maintenance doses of these drugs are not well established.

-Patients who have significant strictures may need careful esophageal dilation using a balloon or esophageal dilator; multiple, careful, progressive dilations are done to help prevent esophageal tears or perforation.
+Patients who have significant strictures may need careful esophageal dilation using a balloon or bougie; multiple, careful, progressive dilations are done to help prevent esophageal perforation.